ann-cooper/dev-slush-pile/content/notes/starting_the_blog.md

 For notebook support, [the pelican-jupyter package](https://pypi.org/project/pelican-jupyter/) was easy to setup.
 I'm using "markup mode", which involves adding a few lines to the `pelicanconf.py` file, and I'm using metadata files to describe the notebook instead of putting that information in a cell inside the notebook.

 Here we go!

+Edit:

+The `pre-push.sh` didn't work how I thought it was meant to, so I changed it a little and created a pre-push hook at `.git/hooks/pre-push`